KeaCluster/dotfiles/README.md

 ### Other

-There's a script to update arch' gpg keys.
+There's a script to update arch' gpg keys because I'm lazy.
-Use it or not idc.

 ## Screenshots